Jumper- and dressage stallions

 Harness Horse stallions

-The performance test for harness and stallions takes place in the spring.
+The performance test for Harness Horse stallions takes place in the autumn.

-The 50-day test for harness horse stallions includes a varied program of in-harness work (indoors and outdoors) and lunging.
+The 21-day test for Harness Horse stallions includes a varied program of in-harness work (indoors and outdoors) and lunging.
 In addition, stallions work in the horse exerciser and receive turn-out time.
 In all aspects of the program, the horses are given special consideration for their young age.

 The performance test program includes daily under-saddle work, both indoors and outdoors.
 In addition, stallions regularly work in the horse exerciser and are turned out in safe paddocks.
 In all aspects of care and training, the horses are given special consideration for their young age.
 The primary goal of training is optimum preparation of all stallions so that the selection committee can obtain a good assessment of their natural talent by the end of the performance test.